 STA-1E: STA-1E Western Flow-way is offline for the Restoration Strategies project to fill and grade Cells 5 and 7.
 Operational restrictions are in place in STA-1E Central Flow-way for vegetation management activities.
-Online treatment cells are at or above target stage, vegetation in these cells is highly stressed and the 365-day phosphorus loading rates (PLR) for these flow-ways are very high (Figure S-1).
+Online treatment cells are at or above target stage.
+Vegetation in these cells is highly stressed.
+The 365-day phosphorus loading rates (PLR) for these flow-ways are very high (Figure S-1).

 STA-1W: Operational restrictions are in place in STA-1W Western, Eastern, and Northern Flow-ways due to construction activities.
-All three flow-ways as well as Cell 7 and Cell 8 contain nests of Migratory Bird Treaty Act protected species.
+All three flow-ways contain nests of Migratory Bird Treaty Act protected species.
 Treatment cells are at or below target stage.
 Vegetation in all flow-ways is highly stressed.
 The 365-day PLRs for all flow-ways are high (Figure S-2).

 STA-2: Operational restrictions are in place in STA-2 Flow-ways 3 and 4 for vegetation management activities and in Flow-way 2 for construction activities.
-Most treatment cells are at or near target stage.
+Most treatment cells are at or above target stage.
 Vegetation in Flow-ways 1, 2 and 3 is stressed, and in Flow-ways 4 and 5 is highly stressed.
-The 365-day PLRs for the flow-ways are at or below 1.0 g/m2/year except Flow-way 1 which is high and Flow-way 2 which is very high (Figure S-3).
+The 365-day PLRs for the flow-ways are at or below 1.0 g/m/year except Flow-way 1 which is high and Flow-way 2 which is very high (Figure S-3).

 STA-3/4: STA-3/4 Eastern Flow-way is offline for vegetation rehabilitation/drawdown.
-Online treatment cells are at or above target stage.
+Online treatment cells are above target stage.
 Vegetation in the Eastern and Central Flow-ways is highly stressed and in the Western Flow-way is stressed.
-The 365-day PLRs for all flow-ways are below 1.0 g/m2/year (Figure S-4).
+The 365-day PLRs for all flow-ways are below 1.0 g/m/year (Figure S-4).

 STA-5/6: Operational restrictions are in place in STA-5/6 Flow-ways 2 and 3 following the Restoration Strategies project to grade non-effective treatment areas.
-Flow-ways 3 and 6 contain nests of a Migratory Bird Treaty Act protected species.
+Flow-way 3 contains nests of a Migratory Bird Treaty Act protected species.
 Some treatment cells are at or near target stage while several cells are drying out.
-The 365-day PLRs for most flow-ways are near 1.0 g/m2/year.
-All treatment cells have highly stressed vegetation conditions except Flow-ways 7 and 8 which are healthy (Figure S-5 and S-6).
+The 365-day PLRs for most flow-ways are near 1.0 g/m/year.
+All treatment cells have highly stressed vegetation conditions, except for Flow-ways 7 and 8 which are healthy (Figure S-5 and S-6).